walmirlopes/walmirlopes/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on improve my skills as a Front-End Developer
+- 📫 Adress: Brazil - SC - Palhoça

+- 🔭 Focus on HTML / CSS / JAVASCRIPT and WORDPRESS

-- 🌱 I’m currently learning Web Development
+- 🌱 Web Developer

-- 📫 How to reach me: walmirlopesti@gmail.com
+- 📫 How to contact me: walmirlopesti@gmail.com

+- 👋 Open to work.